|

 there again.
 But I kept having this yearning

-feeling of re-entering, wanting to sense the
+wanting to re-enter it, wanting to sense the

-soft, gentle water caressing my body in it's
+soft, gentle water caressing my body in its

-The water had no temperature, and
+water had no temperature, and my first

-it was transparently sand-yellowish.
-When I
+transparently sand-yellowish.
+When I looked

-looked closer I could see that just
+closer I could see that just beyond the

-beyond the surface some kind of water plants
+surface some kind of water plants were

-were moving leisurely in the calm rhythm
+moving leisurely in the calm rhythm

 characteristic of an almost still water.
 The